eisnstein/eisnstein.github.io/_posts/2024-06-04-rust-embedded-blinky-part-1.md

 We are going to start off with the "Hello World" of embedded progamming - blinking an LED.
 And we are going to do this as *raw* as possible.
 By *raw* i mean, that for now we are not going to use any HAL crate.
 HAL stands for "Hardware Abstraction Layer".
 There a few different HALs for different Microcontrollers.
 Basically these crates provide standardized APIs for interacting with the Microcontroller and its peripherals.

+Code on [GitHub](https://github.com/eisnstein/rust-embedded-blinky/tree/raw-naive-delay){:target="\_blank" rel="noopener noreferrer"}.

 Here is the full code example for our raw blinky program.
 Further down we'll go through the code in more detail.

 ```rust
 #![no_main]